cmarooney/personinput3/README.md

 data but it would be helpful to have such a rudimentary use to validate the design and its ability to be incorporated in a larger structure.
+* Validation is against a single pattern and more could be done to sanity check the input (even before considering more advanced features like locale)